niravcodes/niravcodes.github.io/_posts/2019-06-12-animating-led-dot-matrix-displays-with-avr.md

 I made all the electronics for the project last semester with [Bhuwan](https://bhuwanadhikari.com.np/).
 We made the circuit board by hand, doing everything from hack-sawing the PCBs, etching the copper traces with a fumigating solution of FeCl<sub>3</sub>, drilling the boards and soldering the components.
 That process, while manual, was very enjoyable.

 ![](https://nirav.com.np/assets/img/one.jpg)

+The board is straightforward.
+It's an Atmega32A with it's support systems (oscillators, decoupling capacitors and such) and a bunch of headers: one for connecting the In-System Programmer, one for connecting to a control remote, and one for the Dot-Matrix Display.